Toolbox Reference#

 command supports the --use-cache

 flag.
-The purpose of that
+The purpose of this

 flag is to tell checkout